Skip to main content

 How Do GLP-1 Receptor Agonists Work?

-GLP-1 are a class of peptide therapies designed to mimic the action of the natural GLP-1 hormone.
+GLP-1 receptor agonists are a class of peptide therapies designed to mimic the action of the natural GLP-1 hormone.
 Their therapeutic power comes from their ability to engage with GLP-1 receptors in multiple tissues, orchestrating a coordinated improvement in metabolic function.
 Their mechanism is multifaceted and intelligent, addressing glucose control from several angles simultaneously.

 • Glucose-Dependent Insulin Release ∞ These peptides stimulate the pancreas to release insulin only when blood glucose is elevated.
 This is a critical safety feature, as it means the risk of driving blood sugar too low (hypoglycemia) is minimal.
 The therapy intelligently adjusts its action based on the body’s real-time needs.